RyanEdwards1/Project-1/README.md

 ### Using A IDE vs Not Using A IDE
-##### Notepad is a simple application comes up with windows allows you to write some text and store it in very low file size. it’s a very simple editor.
-And Notepad++ is a advanced text editor, it supports many extensions, good for coding purposes by this you can validate a text very fast, provide many kinds of extensions by this you can compare , modify , replace and find texts very easy way. high readability and this list is never ending lots and lots of features.
+#### Notepad is a simple application comes up with windows allows you to write some text and store it in very low file size. it’s a very simple editor.
+#### Notepad++ is a advanced text editor, it supports many extensions, good for coding purposes by this you can validate a text very fast, provide many kinds of extensions by this you can compare , modify , replace and find texts very easy way. high readability and this list is never ending lots and lots of features.
 Notepad++ supports 50 programming, scripting and markup languages.
 It also features the automatic detection of the programming language that a given file uses.
 It is Also Free to use

 ## Example Code